-Desired Outcome Social Media Gaelic content is distributed regularly through social media, guided by the level of actual and potential users.
+Desired Outcome Social Media Desired Outcome Gaelic content distributed regularly through social media, guided by the level of actual and potential users.
 Current Practice We have participated in Gaelic Twitter Day and posted Gaelic tweets at other times.
-Actions Required Action - Increase the distribution of Gaelic content through social media.
-Target Date - From 2021 and ongoing Responsibility - Communications team within Chief Executive's Service Desired Outcome Website Gaelic content will be available on the website, with emphasis given to the pages with the highest potential reach.
+Actions Required Action - Continue to distribute Gaelic content through social media.
+Target Date - Over the lifetime of the plan Responsibility - Communications team within Chief Executive's Service Desired Outcome Website Gaelic content should be available on the website, with emphasis given to the pages with the highest potential reach.
 Current Practice Gaelic appears on the Council's website.
 The page includes a link to the Gaelic Language Plan, links to local and national organisations and some common words and phrases, with a link to sound recordings.
 The page also includes information about Gaelic classes and we have used it to promote events such as Gaelic concerts.
-Actions Required Action - Continue to keep the Gaelic page up-to-date, increase the amount of bi-lingual content and implement Bòrd na Gàidhlig's advice on local authority website content.
-Target Date - From 2021 and ongoing Responsibility - Communications team within Chief Executive's Service
+Actions Required Action - Continue to keep the Gaelic page up-to-date, and seek further opportunities to use the page to promote resources such as the film 'Scottish Gaelic Explained'.
+Target Date - Over the lifetime of the plan Responsibility - Communications team within Chief Executive's Service

-Desired Outcome Corporate Publications Produced in Gaelic and English, with priority given to those with the highest potential reach.
+Desired Outcome Composate Dublications Desired Outcome Corporate Publications Produced in Gaelic and English, with priority given to those with the highest potential reach.
 Current Practice The Council's Gaelic Language Plan has been produced bilingually, in both electronic and paper formats.
-Actions Required Action - Identify further publications to be produced bi- lingually.
-Target Date - From 2021 and ongoing Responsibility - All services, with assistance from the Communications team within Chief Executive's Service.
+Actions Required Action - Identify any further publications which should be produced in Gaelic and English.
+Target Date - Over the lifetime of the plan Responsibility - All services, with assistance from the Communications team within Chief Executive's Service.
 Desired Outcome Language Utility A process is in place to ensure that the quality and accessibility of Gaelic language in all corporate information is high.
 Current Practice We have used a professional translator for our plan, for information on our website and Twitter account, and to provide bilingual email contact details for staff who requested that.
 Our translator was recommended to us by other local authorities who testified to the quality of her work.
 Actions Required Action - Our commitment to using professional translation is confirmed.
-Target Date - Whenever translation is required Responsibility - Chief Executive's Service Desired Outcome Exhibitions We will work with Leisure and Culture to deliver public exhibitions bilingually or in Gaelic, with priority given to those with the highest potential impact.
+Target Date - Over the lifetime of the plan Responsibility - Chief Executive's Service Desired Outcome Exhibitions Desired outcome Opportunities to deliver public exhibitions bilingually or in Gaelic should be explored on a regular basis, with priority given to those with the highest potential impact.
 Current Practice We have not, to date, delivered a public exhibition bilingually or in Gaelic.
-Actions Required Action - Work with our partners Leisure & Culture Dundee to feature Gaelic in exhibitions and events.
-Target Date - By the end of 2022 Responsibility - Leisure & Culture Dundee
+Actions Required Action - Continue to encourage our partners Leisure & Culture Dundee to feature Gaelic in exhibitions and events.
+Target Date - Over the lifetime of the plan Responsibility - Leisure & Culture Dundee